 James 5:19-20 “Brethren, if anyone among you wanders from the truth, and someone turns him back, let him know that he who turns a sinner from the error of his way will save a soul from death and cover a multitude of sins.”

 The sinner here is NOT someone who has never known the truth.
 This is one of Christ’s own.
-This verse says it all.
-One who knows the truth CAN wander from it, and will ultimately die unless he/she turns back to Christ.
+The verse says it all.
+One who knows the truth CAN wander from it, and will die eternally unless he turns back to Christ.
 The verse does not make clear whether the “multitude of sins” are those of the wanderer, or those of the one who turns him back, or those of both.
 It is clear from this verse, that free will is left intact following an initial experience of “belief” in Christ Jesus.
 The believer is left “free” to walk away, if he so chooses.

 John 5:24 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.”